What We Do

-"News editor Tyler Hayden started at The Santa Barbara Independent as an intern in the spring of 2009 while studying English and editing at UCSB.
+Senior Editor Tyler Hayden started at the Santa Barbara Independent as an intern in the spring of 2009 while studying English and editing at UCSB.
 He was hired as an associate editor that fall and became the newsroom majordomo soon after.
 Since then, he's spent his days editing and writing stories, wrangling interns, and helping manage independent.com.
-Tyler regularly contributes to a number of Santa Barbara and national news organizations, and he and the Independent's other writers have received multiple awards from editor & Publisher, the California Newspaper Publishers Association, and the Association of Alternative Newsmedia, most recently for their coverage of the 2014 Isla Vista murders and the 2015 Refugio Oil Spill."
+Tyler regularly contributes to a number of Santa Barbara and national news organizations, and he and the Independent's reporters have received multiple awards from Editor & Publisher, the California Newspaper Publishers Association, and the Association of Alternative Newsmedia, most recently for their coverage of the Thomas Fire and 1/9 Debris Flow.

 A transplant from Ventura County, Jean Yamamura arrived on the Independent's doorstep in 1996, joining the paper that had been a tonic at lunchtime every Thursday for years.
 Between then and graduation from UCSB in comparative literature in 1982, she had worked in publishing, with a sideways slide into the law for a time.
 The past decades have been spent raising children, chickens, and dogs, and copy editing, managing the opinions page, and news reporting.